Archaeostylus: Description

 Archaeostylus manukauensis has a large 60.2–70.4 mm long shell that is thin, elongate-conical, and slightly dorso-ventrally compressed.
 Unlike other genera of flax snail, A. manukauensis lacks a thickened outer lip surrounding its aperture, and instead possesses a thin peristome with a collabral callus ridge on the palatal wall.
 In all of the specimens studied, a broad, shelf-like callus ridge extends from top of aperture almost to the base of the columella, bearing a flattened, irregularly rounded, tongue-like projection on its upper part.

 Distribution and habitat

-Fossils of this extinct land snail species are known only from a Late Pliocene/Waipipian (~3.6–3.0 Ma) marine shellbed deposit (Kaawa Formation) located approximately 30 m below the suburb of Mangere, Auckland.
-It is currently regarded as one of the two oldest known flax snails species represented in the fossil record, along with a single specimen of a second species (Maoristylus pliocenica) also discovered from the Kaawa Formation at Mangere.
+Fossils of this extinct land snail species are known only from the Late Pliocene/Waipipian (~3.6–3.0 Ma) Māngere Shellbed, located approximately 30 m below the suburb of Mangere, Auckland.
+It is currently regarded as one of the two oldest known flax snails species represented in the fossil record, along with a single specimen of another species (Maoristylus pliocenica) also from the Māngere Shellbed.
 A. manukauensis presumably inhabited lowland broadleaf forest and scrub habitats, similar to recent species of flax snail.
 Its buoyant shells likely ended up in marine shellbed deposits after being washed to the coast in streams, or in run-off after heavy rainfall.